 - DrugNogapendekin alfa inbakicept

-Nogapendekin alfa inbakicept will be given subcutaneously at a dose of 15 μg/kg.
+Nogapendekin alfa inbakicept will be given subcutaneously at the assigned dose level.

 Location